Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-B/US005/04.tests-and-implementation/Readme.md

 # 4. Tests

-**Test 1:** Check that it is not possible to create an instance of the Store class with null values.
+**Test 1:** Check that it is not possible to create an instance of the Agency class with null values.

 	@Test(expected = IllegalArgumentException.class)
 		public void ensureNullIsNotAllowed() {
-		Store instance = new Store(null, null, null, null, null, null, null);
+		Agency instance = new Agency(null, null, null, null, null, null, null);
 	}

-**Test 2:** Check that it is not possible to create an instance of the Store class with a designation containing more than forty chars - AC1.
+**Test 2:** Check that it is not possible to create an instance of the Agency class with a designation containing more than forty chars - AC1.

 	@Test(expected = IllegalArgumentException.class)
 		public void ensureReferenceMeetsAC1() {

-		Store instance = new Store("15030", "Store Desgnation Company Made by System Administrator", "Alaska", "Anchorage School", "71 Bourbon Street, EAST Seattle", "abcd@isep.ipp.pt", "457-9384");
+		Agency instance = new Agency("15030", "Store Desgnation Company Made by System Administrator", "Alaska", "Anchorage School", "71 Bourbon Street, EAST Seattle", "abcd@isep.ipp.pt", "457-9384");
 	}